King County judge says Washington charter school law can stand

 “On its face, the Act operates within the bounds of constitutionality,” Chun wrote.

-“This is a huge win for kids,” said Tom Franta, who heads WA Charters, the state association of charter school supporters.
-“Charter public schools have been given a stamp of approval from Washington voters, the state Legislature and now the state’s judicial system.”
+“This is a huge win for kids,” said Tom Franta, who heads WA Charters, a statewide nonprofit that supports charter schools in Washington state.
+“Charter public schools have been given a stamp of approval from Washington voters, the state Legislature and now, the state’s judicial system.”

 Debbie Cafazzo: 253-597-8635, @DebbieCafazzo